 A control transformer differs from a power transformer.
 It is specifically designed for sole use with the control circuit and does not supply power to larger devices such as motors and actuators.
 When specifying a control transformer, the input AC, output AC, output current (Amps), and power rating (Watts) must be known and sized for the entire control system.
 Engineers at Applied Industrial Controls, Inc. can help you calculate your power supply needs.

 A UPS is an uninterrupted power supply.
 A UPS increases the resilience and reliability of the system.
 It is an important component in industrial plants and data centers because it can bridge power and supply the required 24V power for critical equipment for several hours during a power failure.
 During the first few hours of a power failure, equipment and systems can be shut down safely and controlled, saving critical information and sending faults or alarms to remote operators to correct the power issue.
 When specifying a UPS, it is important to know the desired operating time after power failure and the power load it will need to support.

-Get in touch with AIC today to get the information you need for selecting the best power supply for your application.
+Get in touch with Applied Industrial Controls, Inc. today to get the information you need for selecting the best power supply for your application.